Dispute Parking Tickets in Seattle

 How much does Seattle make from parking tickets?

-Seattle has the eighth highest parking ticket revenue in the nations averaging at $20.8 million per year.
+Seattle has the eighth highest parking ticket revenue in the nation averaging at $20.8 million per year.
 In comparison, New York City made over $540 million in 2017 from parking citation fees, according to Matador Network.

 If I lose, how do I pay?